vivekkaujiyaaaa/uploader-files/README.md

 # uploader-files
-Uploader files with DropzoneJS and list files uploaded
+Upload files with DropzoneJS and list uploaded files.

-Project created with DropzoneJS and PHP.
+A simple project made with DropzoneJS and PHP.